stephencweiss/stephencharlesweiss.com/content/blog/2019-03-08/d.ts-files-and-typescript-interfaces.md

 ![](./unknown-property-error.png)

-When I tried to access a field that _didn’t_ exist in the entity, however, Typescript alerted me.
+When I tried to access a field that _didn't_ exist in the entity, however, Typescript alerted me.
 Even more to the point, this is a fatal error and the code will not compile correctly until this is addressed.

 Fortunately, defining the entity is pretty straightforward: